 Emotional abuse is often very subtle and easy to miss in the initial stages.
 The person being abused may not even realize that their partner is manipulating them and may develop psychological trauma, including chronic depression, anxiety, or post-traumatic stress disorder.

 Emotionally abusive behavior is perpetuated to subdue, control, punish, or isolate another person by humiliating them or scaring them, and it targets the emotional and psychological well-being of the victim (1).

 While emotional abuse is most common in romantic and sexual relationships, it can take place in any kind of personal or professional relationship.
 These include:

 - Parents and children

 Since emotional abuse is often insidious, it is easy to miss the early signs.
 If you suspect you are being emotionally manipulated by someone you love, look out for the signs listed in the next section.

 21 Signs Of An Emotionally Abusive Relationship

 Emotionally abusive relationships are often characterized by a power imbalance in the relationship.
-While it may be subtle in the beginning, emotional abuse does not take long to intensify if not curbed as soon as possible.
-If you spot the following 21 signs in your relationship, you are likely being emotionally abused:
+While it may be quite subtle in the beginning, emotional abuse does not take long to intensify if not curbed as soon as possible.
+If you see the behaviors in the following 21 signs in your relationship, you are likely being emotionally abused: